 Well, just exactly how lack of water can be harmful to the plant, overwatering your plant can be a huge problem too.

-If you are not perfectly sure about when or how often you need to water your ZZ plant, you might end up overwatering it if you do it in short intervals.
+If you are not sure when or how often you need to water your ZZ plant, you might overwater it if you do it in short intervals.

 Here are some signs that your might be overwatering your ZZ plant.